Cookie Policy

 theme(localStorage)Stored in browser localStorage, not sent as an HTTP cookie.
 Used only client-side to remember your light or dark mode preference.Persistent (no expiry)Preference

 ph_<token>_posthog(localStorage)Stores anonymous analytics identifiers and session data for PostHog product analytics.
 Used to understand how CalendarPipe is used and improve the service.
-Never sent as an HTTP cookie.Persistent (no expiry)Analytics
+Only created after you accept analytics cookies — never sent as an HTTP cookie.Persistent (no expiry)Analytics

 Supabase automatically manages session cookies for authentication.
 The exact cookie name includes your project reference ID (e.g., sb-[ref]-auth-token).